website-devfuria/devfuria.com.br/logica-de-programacao/project-euler-01.md

 O meu conselho é que você tente resolvê-lo sozinho, vai lá é fácil!

-Depois volte aqui para compara o seu resultado com o meu.
+Depois volte aqui para comparar o seu resultado com o meu.

 > If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 > The sum of these multiples is 23.